Supporting deaf and hard of hearing students at school

 • individual support sessions with a specialist Teacher of the Deaf or support staff.

-Your child will follow the Victorian curriculum in all secondary school options.
+Your child will follow the Victorian curriculum in all Schools for the Deaf.

 Reasonable adjustments